What to do in Ourense

 Ourense, located in the heart of Galicia, is a city full of charm and authenticity.
 Famous for its outdoor thermal baths and rich cultural heritage, Ourense attracts visitors looking for relaxation and a unique experience of Galician culture.

 Beyond its thermal waters, the city boasts a well-preserved Old Town, vibrant traditional celebrations, and delicious cuisine.
-Combining nature, history, and tradition, Ourense is an ideal destination for those who want to explore a lesser-known side of Spain, away from the main tourist routes.

 The City of Thermal Baths in Galicia